EmanuelfrJunior/EmanuelfrJunior/README.md

 Hello, I'm Emanuel Júnior and I'm a software engineering student!

-- 💻 I have knowledge of PostgresSQL, JAVA and UX Design databases
+- 💻 I have knowledge of HTML, CSS and Framework Bootstrap
-- 📚 I’m currently learning PHP and HTML/CSS
+- 📚 I’m currently learning JavaScript and English
 - 📫 Contact me at email: emanuelfrjunior@gmail.com

 <!---